Hiring a Car in Cyprus: A Complete Road Trip Guide

 Seasonal variations: Prices usually rise during the busiest travel periods, especially between May and October, as well as during school holidays.
 Booking early often gives you better choice and lower rates, particularly for airport pick-up and automatic cars.

-Location costs: Rentals from Larnaca Airport and Paphos Airport are usually the most convenient, though airport fees can sometimes make them slightly pricier than downtown branches.
+Location costs: Rentals from Larnaca Airport and Paphos Airport are usually the most convenient, though airport fees can sometimes make them slightly more expensive than town branches.

 Rental duration: Multi-day and weekly rentals often work out better value than short bookings.
 If you are planning to explore several regions of Cyprus, a full-week rental is usually the most flexible and economical option.